Last Updated on September 6, 2023

-I’ve been perusing Reddit lately and joined a sub called TVTooHigh, and I’m shocked by how many folks do not know how high they should hang a TV on the wall.
-Chiropractors must be making back on all this neck craning.
-And it’s not just homeowners; it’s hotels too!
-The TVs are hung entirely too high.
-So I’m taking it upon myself to educate the world and answer all the burning questions on how high you should hang a TV in your living room and avoid wearing neck strain.
+While perusing Reddit, I found a sub called TVTooHigh, and I’m shocked by how many folks do not know how high to mount a TV on the wall.
+Chiropractors must be making bank on all this neck craning.
+Side note: it’s not just homeowners; it’s hotels, too.
+TVs everywhere are hung entirely too high for optimal viewing experience.
+So, I’m taking it upon myself as an interior designer to educate the world and answer all the burning questions on how high you should hang a TV on the wall in your living room.

 Table of Contents